phortuin/twimg/readme.md

 - That’s about it

 ## Todo
+- [ ] Refactor redis-instance to session manager
+- [ ] Refactor cookie script and let session be an actual session cookie
 - [ ] Dropbox oAuth login instead of access token
 - [ ] Update cookie expiry after succesful authentication
 - [ ] Lazy loading of images